csquared/neuron/README.md

 <img src="http://www.amrita.edu/sites/default/files/neuron-black-and-white-hi.png" width="300px" />

-`neuron` is a UNIX process wrapper that uses ectd to configure the commands and ENVs you use to run your production services.
+`neuron` is a UNIX process wrapper that uses configuration in ectd to run commands and manage ENVs for production services.

 Neuron watches etcd for changes and either restarts your process or exits gracefully when they occur.
 This allows ENV or command changes